HJacksons/potato-efficientViT/README.md

-# Deep Learning for Plant Disease Classification
+# Deep Learning for Potato Plant Disease Detection and Identification

-This project implements and evaluates deep learning models for classifying plant diseases using image datasets.
+This project implements and evaluates deep learning models for potato plant disease detection and identification using image datasets.
 It provides a framework for training and testing various Convolutional Neural Network (CNN) and Vision Transformer (ViT) based architectures, including hybrid models.

 ## Table of Contents